 "Enterprises should submit a copy of their request for a mutual agreement procedure under the Arbitration Convention to the other competent authority involved at the same time and with the same set of information as to the competent authority to which the request is addressed in accordance with Article 6 (1) of the Arbitration Convention.
 Where appropriate and allowed, this might be done through electronic means.
-The fact that a copy of the request was submitted by the enterprise does not replace the obligation of the competent authority to inform the other competent authority about receiving the request under point 6.3 (d) nor should it be understood as limiting a competent authority's efforts to come to a satisfactory solution itself within the meaning of Article 6 (2) of the Arbitration Convention."
+In cases where the request is not made in a common working language, the enterprise should provide a translation of the request into a common working language.
+The fact that a copy of the request was submitted by the enterprise does not replace the obligation of the competent authority to inform the other competent authority about receiving the request under point 7.3 (e) nor should it be understood as limiting a competent authority's efforts to come to a satisfactory solution itself within the meaning of Article 6 (2) of the Arbitration Convention."